sandshrewmetaprotocols/metashrew/README.md

 An Electrum Server fork with Bitcoin indexing logic swapped out with a minimalistic WASM runtime, with host bindings to get and set rocksdb key-value pairs, as well as convenient data structures.

+Metashrew was architected to reduce the problem of building a metaprotocol, or even a lower-level indexer, to architecting an executable that handles solely the logic of processing a single block.
+The executables follow a portable calling convention and are compatible with AssemblyScript, but can also, themselves, be written in C or Rust, or anything that builds to a WASM target.

 ## Install

 ```sh